-In the grand scheme of things, New Fantasyland loses points with me for Be Our Guest Restaurant being (by far) the best element of the expansion (this was especially true before Seven Dwarfs Mine Train opened when Be Our Guest Restaurant was the best part of the expansion, not that it has opened and that’s the best thing, it doesn’t bother me so much).
+In the grand scheme of things, New Fantasyland loses points with me for Be Our Guest Restaurant being the best element of the expansion (this was especially true before Seven Dwarfs Mine Train opened when Be Our Guest Restaurant was the best part of the expansion, not that it has opened and that’s the best thing, it doesn’t bother me so much).
 In the confined context of this review, which is only of Be Our Guest Restaurant, the restaurant gains a lot of points for that incredible detail.
-Simply put, if you step foot in New Fantasyland without going inside Be Our Guest Restaurant you have not had the full experience of the expansion.
+If you step foot in New Fantasyland without going inside Be Our Guest Restaurant you have not had the full experience of the expansion.

 The details and theming are incredible, but they largely speak for themselves.
 I won’t bore you by fixating on them, except by pointing out a couple of things I don’t like.
 First, Beast’s Castle that sits atop the rockwork.
 It seems like everyone else is gushing over the amazing forced perspective here, but I don’t think it works.
 To me, it looks like a toy castle perched up there.
 I seem to be in the minority on this, though.